pulongma/pulongma.github.io/research.md

 ---

 <p style="text-align: justify; line-height: 1.2em;">
 My statistical research is stimulated by real-world challenges and aims at addressing real-world problems in physical sciences including remote sensing science and climate science, engineering science, and medical science.
 My research interest is focused on the deveopment of flexible statistical methods to understand physical and environmental processes.
-It spans the following areas of statistics and machine learning:</p>
+It spans the following areas of statistics and machine learning:
 <ul>
   <li> <b>Uncertainty Quantification (UQ)</b>: Computer model validation, computer model emulation, model discrepancy, Bayesian calibration</li>